maddealer/react-course-project/README.md

 ### Deployed

-The application is deployed on Netlify
+The application is deployed on Netlify.
 Follow the link: [Casino Gift Wheel](https://react-course-gift-wheel.netlify.app/)

 ### Installing